Skip to content

 establish ssh connection to vm instances

 An SSH terminal window opens, allowing you to run commands on an Ubuntu Linux server.
-Secure Shell (SSH) provides secure remote access to your Ubuntu Linux server, allowing you to execute commands and gain direct control over its operating system.
+Secure Shell (SSH), a standard protocol for safely managing remote systems since 1995, gives you direct command-line control over the server operating system.
 This direct server control is a vital step for installing software.
-SSH has been the standard for safely managing remote servers since at least 1995.

 You should now be able to run commands in Ubuntu Linux created on the Google Cloud server.